stevenmontilla/stevenmontilla.github.io/dar/des.md

 ### Question

-What proportion of homes are at highly vulnerable to flooding based on building materials and location relative to flood zones?
+What proportion of homes are highly vulnerable to flooding based on building materials and location relative to flood zones?

 ### Data & data citations & descriptions